Tyga discography

-The discography of American rapper Tyga consists of eight studio albums, three compilation albums, twenty one mixtapes, seventy-four singles (including thirty-four as a featured artist) and forty-six music videos.
+The discography of American rapper Tyga consists of nine studio albums, three compilation albums, twenty one mixtapes, seventy-four singles (including thirty-four as a featured artist) and forty-six music videos.
 In 2008, Tyga released his first studio album, No Introduction, on the record label Decaydance Records.
 The album was led by the single "Coconut Juice" (featuring Travie McCoy), which peaked at number 94 on the US Billboard Hot 100 and marked Tyga's first song to enter on the chart.
 In 2010, Tyga and Virginia singer Chris Brown released the collaborative mixtape Fan of a Fan (2010), which included their hit single "Deuces", which peaked at number 14 on the Billboard Hot 100 and became Tyga's first song to chart on the US Hot R&B/Hip-Hop Songs chart, where it peaked atop.

 The release of Tyga's second studio album (and his first to be released on the record label Young Money Entertainment), Careless World: Rise of the Last King (2012), was preceded by the release of the singles "Far Away", "Still Got It", "Rack City" and "Faded", with all four appearing on the Billboard Hot 100.
 "Rack City" saw Tyga's furthest commercial success, peaking within the top ten—at number seven—of the Billboard Hot 100 while also charting in Australia, Canada and the United Kingdom.
 Following several delays to its release date, Careless World: Rise of the Last King debuted at number four on the US Billboard 200 and atop both the US Top R&B/Hip-Hop Albums and Top Rap Albums charts.
 His third studio album, Hotel California, was released on April 9, 2013.

 As of February 2017, Tyga has sold 600,000 albums and 12.2 million digital singles as a solo artist.
 His 2018 single, "Taste" became his second highest-charting song on the Billboard Hot 10—at number eight.